-Individuals must inform the director of human resources if they are, or ever have been, refused or restricted in the right to carry out any trade, business or profession for which a specific licence, registration or other authority is required.
+Individuals must inform the Chief People Officer if they are, or ever have been, refused or restricted in the right to carry out any trade, business or profession for which a specific licence, registration or other authority is required.
 Individuals subject to a court order instigated by a regulatory body, or subject to official enquiry by a financial, professional or other business authority, should also disclose it.